nancylaylaa/req-api/README.md

+# req-image-api
-# req-image-api is an api to upload an image to gcs using service account key access
+This is an api to upload an image to gcs using service account key access